Superregnum: Eukaryota

 References

 The mouse-like hamsters are not true hamsters, but represent an early split from the rest of the mouse-like rodents.
-They were once thought to be hamsters based on the shape of their molars, but they lack the cheek pouches, sebaceous flank glands, and short tail of the true hamsters.
-The closest relatives of mouse-like hamsters may be the fossil Cricetodontidae.
+They were once thought to be hamsters based on the shape of their molars, but they lack the cheek pouches, flank glands and short tails of the true hamsters.
+The closest relatives of the mouse-like hamsters may be the extinct Cricetodontidae.
 Because of their seemingly early break from the rest of the mouse-like rodents, mouse-like hamsters have been placed in a family of their own, Calomyscidae, and have been referred to as living fossils.

-All members of this genus were once considered part of the same species, Calomyscus bailwardi, but they are now referred to as separate species due to major differences in chromosome number, skull measurements, and other features.
+All members of the genus were once considered part of the same species, Calomyscus bailwardi, but they are now considered separate species due to major differences in chromosome number, skull measurements, and other features.[1]

 In Europe, a species of Calomyscus is available as a pet.
-They are labelled Calomyscus bailwardi mystax or Calomyscus bailwardi, and probably represent either C. mystax or C. elburzensis.
+They are labelled Calomyscus bailwardi mystax or Calomyscus bailwardi.
 They are generally only available from dedicated breeders, not pet shops.

 Species